Wurst-Imperium/ForgeWurst/README.md

 8. Both projects should now be working without any errors.
 In the future, you will need to repeat steps 5-7 for all projects except the one that hosts the shared source folder.

+## How To Compile The Project Into Runnable .JAR Files

+After you have set up the code in Eclipse by following the above steps, the `gradlew build` script will only work for ForgeWurst MC 1.12.2.
+To make it work with the other versions (currently just 1.10.2), you will first need to create a directory junction from `ForgeWurst\ForgeWurst MC 1.10.2\src\shared` to `ForgeWurst\ForgeWurst MC 1.12.2\src\shared`.

+1. Navigate to `ForgeWurst\ForgeWurst MC 1.10.2\src` and open the console.
+If you are using PowerShell, type `cmd` before continuing with step 2.

+2. Run the following command: `mklink /J shared "../../ForgeWurst MC 1.12.2/src/shared"`.

 ## Issues & Pull Requests

 Issues are disabled.
 Please [contact me](https://www.wurstclient.net/contact/) if you need help.